''There is no chance to get a grant for business development in Tatarstan''

 According to a number of media organisations, Nurtdinov was engaged in recruiting new adherents.
 On the page in Vkontakte of the Yelabuga company where he worked, there was an advertising of e-Quran with desirable news reposting, it is followed by the offer on website promotion.
 But the website of the company is invalid, the address is fake.
 In Facebook, Nurtdinov searched for Muslims in other Russian regions and distributed memes with the interpretation of Islamic sayings.

-According to Zakir Sharypov, an expert of the information and advisory centre Dialog, the interpretation of the rules laid down in the scripture and theological sources is one of the reasons why Muslims sometimes take the path of extremism.
+According to Zakir Sharypov, an expert at the information and advisory centre Dialog, the interpretation of the rules laid down in the scripture and theological sources is one of the reasons why Muslims sometimes take the path of extremism.

 Among those who take the path of extremism, there are also former prisoners.
 Once they are free, they do not adapt well and cannot find a decent job.
 Then kind strangers are there to come to them for help.
 Surrounding with care, they gradually inspire new truths.